1. Why use Shiply?

 Single trailer: If your car is a non-starter, you’re only having parts collected, or you don’t fancy a trade plate service then individual car transport is another option.
 Your vehicle is loaded onto a flatbed or other small trailer and is towed to its destination.

 This option tends to be more expensive because you’re only moving one vehicle; there are no other loads to share the cost of transport.
-The upside to using individual car collection is that it can be easier to find an available service and you can often choose from enclosed or uncovered modes and these services can usually collect and deliver near enough door to door.
+The upside to using individual collection is that it can be easier to find an available service and you can often choose from enclosed or uncovered modes and these services can usually collect and deliver near enough door to door.

 Hopefully this is where we can help out.
 Shiply allows you to find a driver, be it trailer or trade plater, to collect and deliver your car for you.

-By listing your car move requirements with us you’ll be able to receive quotes from a number of different car collection firms, which you can compare based on their cost, credentials and feedback from other users.
+By listing your vehicle move requirements with us you’ll be able to receive quotes from a number of different car collection firms, which you can compare based on their cost, credentials and feedback from other users.
 If you find a quote you like then you can accept to have that driver carry out the job.

 Collection and Delivery